 Please leave comments below as to your personal experience with these companies or if there are any we left out that you would like to learn more about, let us know and we will get to work with updating this review.
 This is our first year reviewing this type of software but we will update it each year based on new comprehensive reviews and trials paired with your comments.

-Based on an in-depth analysis of dozens of personal finance management tool providers, we have chosen Mint.com as our overall winner for 2014.
+Based on an in-depth analysis of dozens of personal finance management tool providers, we have chosen Mint.com as our overall winner.
 The competition is fierce as the online cloud computing and smartphone/tablet apps allow new technology and companies to enter the market but Mint plays in all of these areas which is much of the reason they are our winner.

 Mint.com is FREE and Offers a great service